EU AI Act for Banks: Credit Scoring and Fraud AI Compliance 2026

 Banking was using AI before most industries knew what machine learning meant.
 Credit scoring, fraud detection, algorithmic trading—these aren’t new.
 What’s new is that the EU now regulates them.

 The AI Act hits banking hard.
 Creditworthiness assessment is explicitly high-risk.
 So is any AI that determines access to essential financial services.
+Our EU AI Act compliance overview explains the full framework, but banking sits at the sharp end of it.

 Credit Decisions Are High-Risk

 If AI influences whether someone gets a loan, a credit card, or a mortgage, it’s high-risk under the AI Act.
 Full stop.
 That means risk management systems, bias testing, transparency obligations, human oversight, and technical documentation.
+Our AI credit scoring compliance guide walks through each of these requirements in detail.

 For German banks, this layers on top of existing BaFin requirements and the SCHUFA framework.
 The AI Act doesn’t replace these—it adds to them.